AbdelrahmanRF/ProgrammingAdvices/README.md

 ---

 ## ✨ Acknowledgments
-A special thanks to the **Dr. Mohammed Abu-Hadhoud** for creating this valuable course.
+A special thanks to **Dr. Mohammed Abu-Hadhoud** for creating this valuable course.
 I’m also grateful for the tools and resources that help make this journey smoother.